What is a rule-based system in AI?

 In general, all three types of rule-based systems can be constructed with the following steps: Data collection->Data pre-processing->Learning from data->Testing.
 However, there are different requirements for different learning tasks.

 In other words, to build a high-quality model by using machine learning techniques, it is important to find algorithms that are suitable for the chosen data sets concerning the characteristics of data.
 From this point of view, data preprocessing may not be necessary if the chosen algorithms are good fits.
 In addition, different types of dimensionality reduction techniques (such as feature selection), a type of data preprocessing, may be required for different tasks.
 If it is a classification or regression task, supervised feature selection techniques may be required in general.
-The step for learning from the data mentioned above may also need to be broken down in some special cases.

-What are advantages of the rule-based system?
+What are advantages of the rule-based system in AI?

 - A rule-based system is generally cost-efficient and accurate in terms of its results.